$Z$-critical connections and Bridgeland stability conditions: Preliminaries

 Using this we can establish simplicity of asymptotically $Z$-stable sheaves.

-\begin{lemma} An asymptotically $Z$-stable coherent sheaf is simple. \end{lemma} \begin{proof} This only uses the see-saw property, and therefore follows from a similar argument as for slope stable sheaves \cite[Corollary 1.2.8]{huybrechts-lehn}.
-Explicitly, let $u: E \to E$ be a non-zero endomorphism.
-Thus by asymptotic $Z$-stability, since $\ker u \subset E$ we must have for all $k\gg 0$.
+\begin{lemma} An asymptotically $Z$-stable vector bundle is simple. \end{lemma} \begin{proof} This only uses the see-saw property, and therefore follows from a similar argument as for slope stable or Gieseker stable sheaves \cite[Corollary 1.2.8]{huybrechts-lehn}.
+Explicitly, let $u: E \to E$ be a non-zero endomorphism and suppose $\ker u \ne 0$.
+Then by asymptotic $Z$-stability, since $\ker u \subset E$ we must have for all $k\gg 0$.
 However, the see-saw property of \cref{lemma:seesaw} produces the inequality for all $k\gg 0$, contradicting asymptotic $Z$-stability with respect to the subsheaf $\im u\subset E$.
-Thus $u$ is an isomorphism.
+Thus $\ker u = 0$ and $u$ is injective.
+Therefore the induced morphism $\det u: \det E \to \det E$ is injective and therefore an isomorphism (being an injective morphism of line bundles of the same degree), so $u$ must be an isomorphism.

 It is then a standard fact that $H^0(X, \End E)=\C$.
 Indeed, let $x\in X$ be any point and $\lambda\in \C^*$ any eigenvalue of the invertible map $u_x: E_x \to E_x$, and denote by the induced endomorphism.
 Then $\tilde u$ cannot be an isomorphism, as it has non-trivial kernel at $x$.
 Thus $\tilde u = 0$, implying that $u=\lambda \Id_E$ for some $\lambda \in \C^*$. \end{proof}